How to Use Tarot Numerology to Understand Your Personality

 Tens (10, X)

-Tens always represent the final outcome and conclusion of a cycle.
+Tens always represent the final outcome, conclusion of a cycle.
 They show you the fruits of your labor.
-It’s something akin to graduation, a way for you to look back over all of your efforts and where it has gotten you so far.
+It’s something akin to graduation, a way for you to look back over all of your efforts, where it has gotten you so far.
 The end in one way only means more beginnings in others.

 Pages